-These files are completely unnecessary after installation and can be removed.
-If you don’t want to delete these files, then just rename them.
+These files are not required after installation and can be deleted.
+If you don’t want to delete these files, just rename them.

-Security Measure #7 – Keep Your WordPress Files, Themes & Plugins Up-To-Date
+Security Measure #7 – Keep Your WordPress Installation, Plugins & Themes Up-To-Date

-Hackers are always on the lookout for vulnerabilities in outdated versions of WordPress that they can exploit, including outdated versions of WordPress themes and plugins.
+Hackers search for vulnerabilities they can exploit in previous WordPress versions, including outdated versions of WP themes and plugins.

-Make sure to always keep your application files, themes, plugins, etc. up-to-date.
+Make sure to always keep your WordPress application files, plugins, themes, etc. up-to-date.

-Security Measure #8 – Disable The Theme Editor
+Security Measure #8 – Disable The WordPress Theme Editor

-WordPress installations come with a built-in editor feature that lets the site administrator edit plugin and theme code inside the dashboard.
+WordPress installations come with a built-in editor feature that allows you to edit plugin and theme code inside the dashboard.

-In WordPress, you can access the WordPress Theme Editor by selecting Appearance > Editor from your dashboard menu …
+You can access the WordPress Theme Editor by selecting Appearance > Editor in your admin menu …

-(The WordPress theme editor can be accessed via the main menu)
+(Accessing the WordPress theme editor using the admin menu)

-The WordPress theme editor lets anyone accessing your blog’s admin area see and edit all of your WordPress theme files, or cause havoc on your site.
+This allows anyone accessing your blog to view and modify your theme template files, or cause mayhem on your site.

-To prevent unauthorized people from being able to access the WordPress Theme editor, you will need to disable it.
+To prevent unauthorized people from accessing the WordPress Theme editor, you will need to disable it.
 This can be done by adding code to your wp-config.php file.

-Security Measure #9 – Remove Access To The Site’s Uploads Directory
+Security Measure #9 – Protect The WordPress Uploads Folder

-The “uploads” directory stores all the media files that get uploaded to your site.
+The WordPress “uploads” folder contains all the media files that get uploaded to your site.

-By default, this folder is visible to all users online.
-All someone has to do to see all of the contents stored in your site’s “uploads” directory is visit the directory using their web browser …
+Normally, this folder is visible to all users online.
+All someone has to do to see the contents in your “uploads” directory is visit the directory using their browser …

-If any files stored in his folder have weaknesses or vulnerabilities that can be exploited by malicious users, anyone can upload unauthorized file types or compromise the security of your website.
+If any files stored in his folder have weaknesses or vulnerabilities that can be exploited by malicious users, this could seriously threaten the security of your website.

-Protecting your directories will prevent unauthorized people from viewing your ‘uploads’ folder and other important directories.
-This can be done using plugins, setting file permissions, adding a blank index.php file (this is literally a file with nothing in it called “index.php”) to your uploads directory, and so on.
-Again, it’s best to get professional help if you are not sure about what to do.
+Protecting your directories will prevent online users from viewing your ‘uploads’ folder and other important directories.
+This can be done using plugins, setting file permissions, uploading a blank index.php file (this is literally an empty file named “index.php”) to your uploads directory, and so on.
+Again, it’s best to seek professional help if you are unsure about what to do.

 Security Measure #10 – WordPress Security Plugins

-Several security plugins for WordPress are available that will address many common security issues WordPress website owners face, such as preventing hackers from accessing vital areas of your site, protecting your files from botnets, preventing injections of code into files, etc.
+Several security plugins for WordPress are available that specifically address many common security issues faced by WordPress site owners, such as preventing hackers from accessing your site, protecting your files from brute-force attacks, preventing unauthorized file uploads, etc.

-Most WordPress plugins address some but not all areas of WordPress security.
-One WordPress security plugin that does a comprehensive job of scanning, fixing and preventing issues that could lead to hackers accessing your site files and damaging your site is SecureScanPro.
+Many WordPress plugins address some but not all areas of WordPress security.
+One WordPress plugin that seems to do a comprehensive job of scanning, fixing and preventing issues that could lead to hackers accessing your files and damaging your site is SecureScanPro.

-SecureScanPro is easy to install and easy to use, and fixes most of the security areas that WordPress users need to address.
+SecureScanPro is easy to install and easy to use, and does a great job of addressing most of the security areas that WordPress users need to address.

-Another plugin you may want to look at using is BlogDefender.
+Another great plugin you may want to look at using is BlogDefender.

-This product is a suite of WordPress security video tutorials, WordPress plugins and tools, plus WordPress security documentation in PDF and DOC formats.
+Blog Defender is a package of WordPress security video tutorials, WordPress plugins and tools, plus a WordPress security PDF/DOC file.

-WordPress is a very secure web platform, but neglecting simple maintenance tasks like making sure that your WP installation, plugins and themes are kept updated to their latest versions, tightening file and data security and taking other necessary precautions can expose your website to malicious by hackers and bots.
+WordPress is a very secure platform, but neglecting essential maintenance tasks like keeping your WP software, plugins and themes updated to their latest versions, tightening file and data protection and taking other necessary precautions can have disastrous consequences.

-Regardless of the kind of business you run or plan to run online and how small you think your web presence is, website security is something you cannot ignore.
+No matter what kind of business you run or plan to run online and how small you think your web presence is, website security is something you cannot afford to ignore.

-As a final reminder, below is the advice given by an expert on website security to all WordPress users following the global brute force attacks on WordPress in April 2013 …
+As one last reminder, below is the advice given by a web security expert to all WordPress users following the global brute-force attacks by botnets on WordPress in 2013 …